Tony58321/Statify/README.md

 - Correlations with national listening trends

 ## Current Operational Use Cases
+- Login Feature: Users can enter their Spotify username and password to login and access their information.
 - Viewing top tracks with options for displaying different number of tracks and different timeranges (past 4-weeks, 6 months, and year)
 - Viewing top artists with options for displaying different number of tracks and different timeranges (past 4-weeks, 6 months, and year)
 - Generating a playlist based on the top artists over the time period that the user has selected.
 The user must get the top tracks prior to generating the playlist.